codacy/codacy-coverage-reporter/docs/index.md

     If Codacy doesn't display the coverage variation metric in pull requests (represented by `-`), make sure that you have uploaded coverage data for both:

     -   The common ancestor commit of the pull request branch and the target branch
-    -   The last commit in the pull request branch
+    -   The head commit of the pull request branch

     The following diagram highlights the commits that must have received coverage data for Codacy to display the coverage variation metric on a pull request: